 If you don't know what to do, potty training a new puppy might be challenging, but there are various tools you can use to help your puppy go potty where you want it to go.
-Potty pads (also known as puppy pads or pee pads) are a useful tool for teaching your puppy where to go to the bathroom.
-This training method relies on consistency, which you may then utilize to teach your dog to finally potty outside.
+If you’re living in an apartment, or do not have quick access to take your dog outside, potty pads (also known as puppy pads or pee pads) are a useful tool for teaching your puppy where to go to the bathroom.
+This training method relies on consistency and patience, which you may then utilize to teach your dog to finally potty outside.

 Related Article: How to Remove Pet Stains and Odors